 Just imagine you have just invested in a couple of non-smart smoke detectors and would like to upgrade to smart smoke detectors because you would like to be alerted even when you are out of the house.
 Does that mean that you would need to get rid of your newly-purchased smoke detectors, or perhaps sell them for cheap on e-Bay?
 With the Roost Smart Battery, you don’t need to.

-Plus, if you think that spending $100 for a smoke detector is a bit much, or if you have a large home and getting several smoke detectors to fully protect your entire home is very impractical, the Roost Smart Battery is a good option.
+Plus, if you think that spending a decent amount for a smoke detector is a bit much, or if you have a large home and getting several smoke detectors to fully protect your entire home is very impractical, the Roost Smart Battery is a good option.

 Smart batteries work differently from other smart smoke detectors.
 You use the Roost Smart Battery to power your current smoke detector.
 You are, in short, making your old non-smart smoke detector into a smart one.
 You would be giving your current non-smart smoke detector a means to connect to your Wi-Fi network.